kuldeep-shr/prompt-library-backend/Readme.md

 Made with ❤️ by Kuldeep

-“A great URL doesn't need to be long — just smart.” 🔗✨
+✨ "A powerful prompt isn’t long — it’s precise." 📝⚡